Abhik Mukherjee’s Nashta For His Ragas Live 2020 Morning Performance

 sabji refers to vegetable side dishes

 I’ve had the pleasure of hearing Abhik play live many times, Samarth at least twice, and I believe it will be my first time hearing Dibyarka.
 Incidentally, the last time I saw Samarth, it was for a Court Series event where yours truly made a giant pot Pav Bhaji for all the attendees to enjoy afterward.

 Really looking forward to this set and the accompanying breakfast feast.
 Good thing, I have little apprentices to help me.

 Here’s how to make quick work of your thali:

 Make coconut burfi (recipe below).
-Make first to allow to cool/set.
+It is important to make first to allow to cool/set.

 Make the dal.
 Double the recipe because freezing some for a busy day is amazing.